VeinsOfTheEarth/RivGraph/docs/source/install/index.rst

   If you encounter an error during step 2, check that you've installed the required dependencies.
   A list of the *RivGraph* dependencies can be found in the `environment.yml <https://github.com/jonschwenk/RivGraph/blob/master/environment.yml>`_ file.

-3. To test your installation, you can run the unit tests with the following command:
+3. To test your installation, from the cloned folder you can run the unit tests with the following command:
 ::

    $ pytest